pmsandhu/copy-pkg-json-webpack-plugin/README.md

 ]

 ```
-If you wish to create a brand new package.json to the dist file with specific values just pass the new key with an object containing the values you would like to be in your package.json:
+If you wish to create a brand new package.json to be copied to the final dist bundle folder, pass an object with the key `new` which contains the key value pairs that you would like to be in your package.json:
 ```javascript
 plugins: [
   new CopyPkgJsonPlugin({ new: {